everoute/everoute/README.md

 ## Overview

-Everoute is a CloudNative network and security solution both for legacy virtualization platform and [Kubernetes](https://kubernetes.io/) native network and security.
+Everoute is a Cloud Native network and security solution both for legacy virtualization platform and [Kubernetes](https://kubernetes.io) native network and security.
 Everoute focus on network Layer3 and Layer4 to provide networking and security service for virtualization platform and Kubernetes platform, it leverages [Open vSwitch](https://www.openvswitchd.org/) as the networking data plane.

+Everoute mainly focuses the networking and security controlling, it can be integrated with virtualization platform, Kubernetes cloud native platform, private cloud, public cloud and even hybrid cloud easily.

 ## Architecture

-Everoute is based on SDN (software defined network) methodology, decouples the control plane and data plane, and uses software programming to control the network and security services.
+Everoute is based on SDN (Software Defined Network) methodology, decouples the control plane and data plane, and uses software programming to control the software network and security services.

+All the Everoute related services are deployed as Kubernetes Pod, and easy to deploy and use.

 <p align='center'>
 <img src="docs/assets/everoute_arch.svg.png" width="550" alt="Everoute Architecture">
 </p>

 Everoute contains four main parts:

-* **Everoute Central Controller Cluster**: Everoute central controller cluster leverages the cloud native architecture, it is deployed as container services, it leverages the [Kube API Server](https://github.com/kubernetes/apiserver) and [etcd](https://etcd.io/) to provide the controller cluster management and data persistence.
-The controller service focuses on the network and security policy management, according the resources type, security policy and discovered IP address to calculate the security rules.
+* **Everoute Central Controller **: Everoute central controller consists of control service, API Server and etcd, it leverages the cloud native architecture, all the services are deployed as container Pod.
+The Everoute Central Controller leverages the [Kube API Server](https://github.com/kubernetes/apiserver) and [etcd](https://etcd.io) to provide the controller cluster management and data persistence.
+Throught cluster to support the controller high availability and scale-out.
+The controller service focuses on the network and security policy management, according the resources type, security policy and discovered IP address to generate the network transimit policy rules.

 * **Everoute Distributed Agent**: The Everoute Agent is deployed in each hypervisor host or K8s node, it focuses on the IP address discovery and policy